 - Rivermouth breaks – the wave breaks over a sandbar formed by a rivermouth at the shoreline.
-Sandbars tend to change over time, which makes this surf spots rather unreliable.
+Sandbars tend to change over time, which makes these surf spots rather unreliable.

 Rights & lefts

 Depending on the direction in which a wave breaks, there are left-hand and right-hand waves.
-Just remember that this is as seen from the surfer’s standpoint (i.e. out at sea, opposite from what you would see from the beach).
-Here’s an example: If a surfer is paddling towards a wave that is breaking from right to left, then the surfer must turn left to ride it.
-This is a left-hander.
+Just remember that this is as seen from the surfer’s standpoint (out at sea, opposite from what you would see from the beach).
+For example, if a surfer is paddling towards a wave that is breaking from right to left, then the surfer must turn left to ride it; this is a left-hander.

 Some waves peel in both directions starting from the same point.
 These are called A-frame waves, and can be surfed by two riders at the same time in different directions.

 There are also waves that don’t break at all, break all at once or too fast to be surfed.
 These are called close-out waves, and approach the shore parallel to a straight coastline.
 These are usually unsurfable.